 Delinquent Accounts

 SECTION 4.12.
-If a membership in the Corporation becomes delinquent in the payment of any amounts due and payable to the Corporation, a ten percent (10%) penalty shall be added to the delinquent amount.
+If a Membership in the Corporation becomes delinquent in the payment of any amounts due and payable to the Corporation, a ten percent (10%) penalty shall be added to the delinquent amount.
 The Board of Directors may deny the right to receive water service thereon until all such amounts have been paid in full.
 The Board may also initiate procedures under Section 4.13 of these Bylaws.
-In addition, the Corporation may sue the delinquent member to collect all such amounts, including all accrued penalties, interest, costs, and such reason able attorney's fees as may be fixed by the court.
+In addition, the Corporation may sue the delinquent Member to collect all such amounts, including all accrued penalties, interest, costs, and such reason able attorney's fees as may be fixed by the court.
+Members with delinquent accounts are not in Good Standing.

 Expulsion of Members: Termination of Memberships

 SECTION 4.13.
-A member may be expelled, and/or membership(s) may be terminated, for failure of the member to abide by these Bylaws, or any rule or regulation of the Board of Directors, only by the Board in accordance with this Section.
+A Member may be expelled, and/or Membership(s) may be terminated, for failure of the Member to abide by these Bylaws, or any rule or regulation of the Board of Directors, only by the Board in accordance with this Section.

-Prior to expulsion, and/or termination, the Board of Directors shall cause to be served on the accused member, either personally or by first class mail addressed to the accused member at the address of the accused member appearing on the books of the Corporation, not less than twenty (20) days' written notice of hearing before the Board on the question of whether the accused member should be expelled and/or the accused member's membership(s) terminated.
+Prior to expulsion, and/or termination, the Board of Directors shall cause to be served on the accused Member, either personally or by first class mail addressed to the accused Member at the address of the accused Member appearing on the books of the Corporation, not less than twenty (20) days' written notice of hearing before the Board on the question of whether the accused Member should be expelled and/or the accused Member's Membership(s) terminated.

-The notice of hearing shall identify the accused member and the membership(s) (and water service unit(s) appurtenant thereto), set forth the reasons for the proposed action, and state the time and place of the hearing.
+The notice of hearing shall identify the accused Member and the Membership(s) (and water service unit(s) appurtenant thereto), set forth the reasons for the proposed action, and state the time and place of the hearing.

-At the hearing, the accused member shall be given an opportunity to be heard, orally or in writing, or both, and to present witnesses and written evidence.
+At the hearing, the accused Member shall be given an opportunity to be heard, orally or in writing, or both, and to present witnesses and written evidence.

-At the conclusion of the hearing, the Board of Directors may expel the accused member, and/or terminate the accused member's membership(s), effective five (5) business days after the Board's action, or the Board may decide and order that the expulsion, and/or termination of membership(s), not take place.
+At the conclusion of the hearing, the Board of Directors may expel the accused Member, and/or terminate the accused Member's Membership(s), effective five (5) business days after the Board's action, or the Board may decide and order that the expulsion, and/or termination of Membership(s), not take place.

-On the effective date of expulsion and/or termination, the terminated membership(s) shall be forfeited to the Corporation and no longer appurtenant to any land; and the Secretary of the Corporation shall cancel the terminated membership(s).
+On the effective date of expulsion and/or termination, the terminated Membership(s) shall be forfeited to the Corporation and no longer appurtenant to any land; and the Secretary of the Corporation shall cancel the terminated Membership(s).

-Within thirty (30) days after the effective date of expulsion and/ or termination, the Treasurer of the Corporation shall reimburse the expelled member a sum equal to twenty percent (20%) of the then current membership fee for each membership terminated, less all delinquent amounts due in connection with the terminated membership(s).
-The funds used for reimbursements under this Subsection shall be derived solely from membership fees received by the Corporation under Subsections 4.4(b) and 4.4(f) of these Bylaws.
+Within thirty (30) days after the effective date of expulsion and/ or termination, the Treasurer of the Corporation shall reimburse the expelled Member a sum equal to twenty percent (20%) of the then current Membership fee for each Membership terminated, less all delinquent amounts due in connection with the terminated Membership(s).
+The funds used for reimbursements under this Subsection shall be derived solely from Membership fees received by the Corporation under Subsections 4.4(b) and 4.4(f) of these Bylaws.

 Attorney's Fees

 SECTION 4.14.
-In any action brought by a member against the Corporation, or by the Corporation against a member, the prevailing party shall be entitled to an award of reasonable attorney's fees.
+In any action brought by a Member against the Corporation, or by the Corporation against a Member, the prevailing party shall be entitled to an award of reasonable attorney's fees.

 ARTICLE V. MEETINGS OF MEMBERS